XRM-OSS/Xrm-WebApi-Client/README.md

 [![NPM version](https://img.shields.io/npm/v/xrm-webapi-client.svg?style=flat)](https://www.npmjs.com/package/xrm-webapi-client)

+When using it in TypeScript, import it using this line:
+`import { default as WebApiClient } from "xrm-webapi-client";`

 ### GitHub Release
 You can always download the browserified version of this framework by downloading the release.zip file from the latest [release](https://github.com/DigitalFlow/Xrm-WebApi-Client/releases).